SlavLuk/MD5/overview.md

 disregarding both the coefficient of that term and any lower order terms, thus the total time of MD5 on an input of length _n_ is _O_(1)+_O_(n/c)+_O_(1)+_O_(n)+_O_(1), or _O_(n).

+A robust one-way hash function is usually expected to satisfy some requirements, namely collision resistance, preimage resistance, second preimage resistance.
+Therefore some security properties are required to make a hash function _H_ suitable for such cryptographic uses:
+ 1. Pre-image resistance: Given a hash value _h_ it should be hard to find any message _m_ such that _h_ = _H_(_m_).
+ 2. Second pre-image resistance: Given a message _m1_ it should be hard to find another message _m2_ != _m1_ such that _H_(_m1_) = _H_(_m2_).
+ 3. Collision resistance: It should be hard to find different messages _m1_, _m2_ such that _H_(_m1_) = _H_(_m2_).

+In cryptography, a pre-image attack on cryptographic hash functions tries to find a message that has a specific hash value.
+A cryptographic hash function should resist attacks on its pre-image (set of possible inputs).
+ - Brute-force attack.
+Brute-force attacks are an application of brute-force search, the general problem-solving technique of enumerating all candidates and checking each one.Brute-force attacks work by calculating every possible combination that could make up a hash and testing it to see if it is the correct hash.
+For an _n_-bit hash, this attack has a time complexity 2<sup>n</sup>, which is considered too high for a typical output size of _n_ = 128 bits.
+Some significant pre-image attacks have already been discovered, but they are not yet practical.If a practical pre-image attack is discovered, it would drastically affect many Internet protocols.
+ - Birthday attack.
+A birthday attack is a type of cryptographic attack that exploits the mathematics behind the birthday problem in probability theory.
+With a birthday attack, it is possible to find a collision of a hash function with time complexity in 2<sup>n/2</sup>, with 2<sup>n</sup> being the classical pre-image resistance security.